opencadc/canfar-portal/docs/quick_start_fr.md

 * Click on the **Floating IPs** tab.
 If there are no IPs listed, click on the **Allocate IP to Project** button at the top-right.

-Each tenant/project will typically have one public IP.
+Each project will typically have one public IP.
 If you have already allocated all of your IPs, this button will read "Quota Exceeded".

 ## Launch a VM